 - Make a prayer journal — More than a prayer list, this journal is a place to pour out your heart before God.
 You can simply write out prayers, have a section for thanksgivings and requests, and have room for artistic prayer journaling.

-- Pray with other people — Praying with fellow Christ followers can majorly grow your prayer life.
+- Pray with other people — Praying corporately with God’s people in worship services or in a small group can majorly grow your prayer life.
 Look for a community of believers to connect with, grow your faith, and pray together and for each other.

-I’ve bundled some of my favorite tools for growing your faith together in this Vibrant Quiet Time Bundle!
+If you’re looking for a great next step to growing your prayer life I’ve bundled some of my favorite tools together in this Vibrant Quiet Time Bundle!

 There is a printable prayer list which is so helpful to see how God brings answers to your faithful prayers.
 Also it has prayer pages for you to use to regularly pray for important people and situations in your life.
 Plus, a Bible Study Worksheet to help you process what you read in the Bible and write out prayer responses!